handcraftdev/handcraft/docs/SUBSCRIPTION_SYSTEM.md

 │  │ Receives: Ecosystem │  │ Receives: Ecosystem │                           │
 │  │   subscription 12%  │  │   subscription 80%  │                           │
 │  │                     │  │                     │                           │
-│  │ Tracks: ALL NFT     │  │ Tracks: ALL NFT     │                           │
+│  │ Distribution: LAZY  │  │ Distribution: LAZY  │                           │
-│  │   weights globally  │  │   weights globally  │                           │
+│  │   on first claim    │  │   on first claim    │                           │
 │  │                     │  │                     │                           │
 │  │ Claims: Any NFT     │  │ Claims: Creators    │                           │
 │  │   holder by weight  │  │   by their weight   │                           │